HamedHemati/TAC-GAN_JeHaYaFa/project/README.md

     This script will create a set of pickled files in the `Data/datasets/flowers` directory which will be used during training.

+ATTENTION: The TensorFlow implementation will raise an error when the flowers dataset is prepared with this implementation.
+It is necessary to change the file names of two pickle files in the `Data/datasets/flowers` directory:

+ - `flowers_tc.pkl` to `flower_tc.pkl`
+ - `flowers_tv.pkl` to `flower_tv.pkl`

 ### COCO Dataset
 To train the TAC-GAN on the COCO dataset, download the dataset by doing the following.